Chicken and Pinto Bean Soup with Lime and Cilantro

 - chicken broth (see notes)

-- ground Chipotle chile powder, or use your favorite hot sauce
+- ground Chipotle chile pepper (affiliate link), or use your favorite hot sauce

 - canned pinto beans